tillmo/raspi_lcd/README.md

 Known issues:
 - one needs to be root in order to run all this
-- it seems that one needs to execute ext/RaspiLCD-V0.9.0/raspilcd first in order to see something on the display (you can quit raspilcd with ctrl+c immediately)
+- FIXED NOW: it seems that one needs to execute ext/RaspiLCD-V0.9.0/raspilcd first in order to see something on the display (you can quit raspilcd with ctrl+c immediately)

 This gem provides a module RaspiLCD, with the following methods: